 OC has nearly 400 online courses from which to choose.
 Programs include Project Management, Certified Bookkeeper, HIV/AIDS, Spanish for Your Job, as well as classes in computer applications, business administration/management, design and new media certification programs, entrepreneur/business, healthcare, legal, personal enrichment, test prep, and writing.
 Students can learn in the comfort of their home or office and at a time that works best for them.

-For information, contact: Community Education 360.536-7727 ContinuingEd@olympic.edu To register: www.olympic.edu/programs-class- es/continuing-education
+Community Education 360-475-7786, ContinuingEd@olympic.edu www.olympic.edu/programs-classes/community-education